Quant-X-Security-Coding-GmbH/svd-challenge/README.md

 ![](images/Eigenvector_and_value.png)

-Singular values on the other hand can be computed for any matrix, in other words for any linear map from a vector space with dimension *m* to another vector space with dimension *n*).
+Singular values on the other hand can be computed for any matrix, in other words:

+For any linear map from a vector space with dimension *m* to another vector space with dimension *n*).
 Singular Value Decomposition (SVD) is a useful tool for